Warning! This lab was newly rewritten in Fall 2024. There may be infelicities. Please send corrections to SamR.

 Driver: B

-Evidence suggests that (a) many programmers have difficulty implementing binary search coorectly and (b) many programmers do only casual testing of their binary search algorithm.
-But it’s really easy to write a relatively comprehensive test suit for binary search.
+Evidence suggests that (a) many programmers have difficulty implementing binary search correctly and (b) many programmers do only casual testing of their binary search algorithm.
+However, it’s really easy to write a relatively comprehensive test suit for binary search.
+Here’s one I learned by reading Jon Bentley’s Programming Pearls.

 For each s from 1 to 32